Coaching

 Book Editing

-Although Mark is a full-time Professional Writing instructor, he is available to edit fiction and nonfiction book manuscripts during the summer months.
-His 16+ years within the Christian publishing industry (and specifically behind the editor's desk) have helped Mark understand how to improve manuscripts so that they shine in quality and relevance.
+Although Mark is a full-time Professional Writing professor, he is available to edit fiction and nonfiction book manuscripts during the summer months.

-Mark specializes in the following types of editorial services:
+Mark specializes in the following editorial services:

-• developmental / substantive editing
+developmental editing

-• copy editing
+copy editing

 Author Coaching